A nonlinear ARX model can be understood as an extension of a linear model. A linear SISO ARX model has this structure:

 Compare the nonlinear model with data.

-The model captures the nonlinear effects (output saturation) and improves the overall fit to data, as shown in the next figure.
+The model captures the nonlinear effects (output saturation) and improves the overall fit to data.

 Examining a nonlinear ARX plot can help you gain insight into which regressors have the strongest effect on the model output.
 Understanding the relative importance of the regressors on the output can help you decide which regressors should be included in the nonlinear function.